Joint Distribution-Informed Shapley Values for Sparse Counterfactual Explanations: Background

-\paragraph{Problem Description and Challenges} Although both \gls{fa} and \gls{ce} are vital for making AI models more interpretable and accountable, relying only on one of them will cause drawbacks.
-That is, \gls{fa} alone may not provide actionable steps as explanations, and CE alone might include unnecessary feature changes that are not practical.
+\paragraph{Problem Description and Challenges} We address a general and comprehensive problem in this paper, which builds on the extensive foundations established in the literature (see Appendix~\ref{subsec:related_work}).
+To be specific, we seek to answer the following question: Although both \gls{fa} and \gls{ce} are vital for making AI models more interpretable and accountable, relying only on one of them will cause drawbacks.
+That is, \gls{fa} alone may not provide tangible steps as explanations, and CE alone might include unnecessary feature changes that are not practical.
 Therefore, we address a general and comprehensive problem in this paper, which builds on the extensive foundations established in the literature (see Appendix~\ref{subsec:related_work}).
 To be specific, we seek to answer the following question:

 Three major challenges remain in addressing this problem.
 First, it is unrealistic to expect a single \gls{ce} algorithm to meet all the needs universally, as the problem is often task-specific.
 Second, the approach should not rely on strong assumptions about the model (for example, requiring differentiability or special structures) to ensure its applicability across a wide range of models.
 Third, \gls{fa} like feature importance can be misleading due to the lack of coherence between the \gls{fa} scores and the changes for counterfactual effect.
-In other words, it is not effective to decouple \gls{fa} with \gls{ce} in order to select the most important features to change.
-We will demonstrate later that this decoupling can result in counterproductive feature modifications (also referred to as actions from users/stakeholders), as the features deemed important generally may not align with the specific pathways to achieve the desired counterfactual outcomes.
+In other words, it is not effective to perform \gls{fa} independently of \gls{ce} to select the most important features to change.
+We will demonstrate later that this decoupling can result in counterproductive feature modifications (also referred to as actions from users/stakeholders) in Result II of Section~\ref{sec:numerical}, as the features deemed important generally may not align with the specific pathways to achieve the desired counterfactual outcomes.